tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Shut down the machine fully.
 Connect the flash drive with the installer ISO to a USB port.
 If not using Wi-Fi, connect the Ethernet cable to the network port or adapter as well.

 Start the Mac, and U-Boot should start booting from the USB drive automatically.
 If you've already installed something to the internal NVMe drive, U-Boot will try to boot it first.
 To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `bootmenu` and select the `usb 0` entry.
+If no entries are available, exit and use `bootmenu -e` instead.
 If this command is not available, instead use `env set boot_efi_bootmgr ; run bootcmd_usb0`.
 GRUB will start, then the NixOS installer after a short delay (the default GRUB option is fine).

 <details>
   <summary>If "mounting `/dev/root` on `/mnt-root/iso` failed: No such file or directory" during boot…</summary>